electricitymaps/electricitymaps-contrib/DATA_SOURCES.md

 ### Production capacity data sources

-Production capacities are centralized in the [zones](https://github.com/electricitymaps/electricitymaps-contrib/tree/master/config/zones) files.
+Production capacities are centralized in the [config/zones](https://github.com/electricitymaps/electricitymaps-contrib/tree/master/config/zones) folder.
 Capacities are included in the respective zone configurations.
 Values in the `capacity` maps are in MW.

 #### International sources